Cleaning your horse brushes

 It’s one thing to groom your horse, it’s another to groom your grooming tools.

-- No use in trying to clean a dirty horse with dirty brushes, right?
-Even if I’m not going to be scrubbing my horse’s brushes clean, I like to keep them as clean as I can during use.
+- No use in cleaning a dirty horse with dirty brushes, right?
+Even if I’m not scrubbing my horse’s brushes clean, I like to keep them as clean as I can during use.

 - If you use grooming gloves, shake your hands and the hair and dander will release.
 You can get your grooming gloves wet, which is great for bathing your horse AND keeping them clean.

-- On a daily basis, I will also swipe my brushes against a metal curry comb or a door frame to flick out some of the saved-up dirt.
+- Daily, I will also swipe my brushes against a metal curry comb or a door frame to flick out some of the saved-up dirt.